Xconstar/BellabeatProject/README.md

 ### Data Factors and Limitations

-- **Data Collection:** The way the data was collected has to be taken into consideration the reason being the data was collected through a survery.
+- **Data Collection:** The way the data was collected has to be taken into consideration the reason being the data was collected through a survey.
 This can cause the data to be less accurate for the fact that respondents might not given fully honest or accurate responses.
 - **Sample Size:** Being there are only thirty respondents this sample size would not give us as strong correlations or trends as a larger sample size.
 - **Data Age:** FitBit Fitness Tracker Data was collected 7 years ago and updated 3 years ago.
 The new FitBit tracker devices may be more accurate and reliable.

 ## PROCESS

+### Data Files

+For the processing step I've decided to choose three of the data files that were in the dataset.
+The reason is these three datasets: dailyActivity_merged.csv, sleepDay_merged.csv, and weightLogInfo_merged all provide the majority of the data and have a wide look at the data.
+Using the other datasets would be redundant and won't help reach the goal that Bellabeat has.